Why Use Attribution

 Component-level attribution

 The most granular level of attribution.
-A component’s emissions can be split precisely between different removals.Key concepts
+A component’s emissions can be split precisely between different GHG entries.Key concepts

 - Components can be partially attributed (like the below example)